 - Kanban - as explored in a previous section, the Kanban View shows all tasks laid out in cards according to working status.

-- Tasks Assigned To Me - here you can find all tasks that have been assigned to you in the "Owner" column.
+- My Tasks - here you can find all tasks that have been assigned to you in the "Owner" column.

 - Sprint Planning - this dashboard is prepared with widgets to help you get the full picture of the tasks in your backlog so that you can plan your upcoming sprints efficiently.